 Laurentian Hills real estate guide & listings for sale

-It is typically possible for property owners in Laurentian Hills to buy groceries by walking.
-There are also around 10 restaurants and coffee shops in this area.
-As far as education is concerned, parents and their kids will value that wherever their home is located in this part of the city, primary schools are close by.
-On the other hand, Laurentian Hills does not have any high schools.
-Parents are served by public and private primary schools.
+It is generally feasible for property owners in Laurentian Hills to buy groceries on foot.
+There are also a limited number of options for those who value close by restaurants and cafes.
+As far as education is concerned, families will welcome that wherever their house is situated in this part of the city, primary schools are nearby.
+On the other hand, there are no high schools in Laurentian Hills.
+Families have the choice between public and private primary schools.